-Focus your content on a specific keyword: Keyword research is a whole field unto itself, but here are a couple of ways that you can get started.
-First, think of the words that your ideal client would actually using to search for your services online.
+Focus your content on a specific keyword: Keyword research is a whole field unto itself, but here are a couple of ways to get started.
+First, think of the words that your ideal client would actually be using to search for your services online.
 Seed Keywords is great for this.
 Simply create a scenario such as, “You want to change careers.
 What would you search for?” and you’ll be given a link that you can send to people to find out what they would actually search for.
 You can also Google’s Keyword Planner to find out the search volume and competition for specific keywords.

-Optimize your site: Use that keyword and related keywords in key places on your page, including in the website title, the heading, and the meta descriptions.
+Optimize your site: Use that keyword and related keywords in key places on your page, including the title, the heading, and the meta descriptions.
 The Yoast SEO plugin is the best way to do this on a WordPress website.

 Use images: All websites benefit from the use of images.
 They break up your text and add a nice visual element.
 They can enhance your message.
 Plus, they help with SEO because your site can also show up in image searches.

 Make your content easy to share: Add the Facebook like button and the Twitter tweet button to your blog.
 This will make it easy for people to share your blog posts with others.